Welcome to Covenant Baptist Church.

 — We are a church whose engagement with Holy Scripture strives to be creative, humble, grace-filled, and engaging, not dogmatic; trusting the Spirit’s role to enliven the Word.
 We are a church less interested in certitude, and more interested in sustaining a safe place that allows space for both doubt and faith to exist.

-— We are a church nestled in the woods, a sacred space where our members are committed to up-keeping our grounds, tending our prayer path and labyrinth, and providing guides for praying the labyrinth as part of our outreach to the community.
+— We are a church nestled in the woods, a sacred space where our members are committed to maintaining our grounds, tending our prayer path and labyrinth, and providing guides for praying the labyrinth as part of our outreach to the community.
 We are a church where “working on the grounds” (landscaping, mowing, cleaning the church, working in the nursery, taking out the trash) is — importantly — done by church members, not outsourced.

 Appreciative Inquiry Insights (Spring, 2016)